thillRobot/ros_workshop/module3/tutorial3_turtlesim_testdrive/tutorial3_turtlesim_testdrive.md

 ```

 ### Install `turtlesim` package
-Install the turtlesim packge for ros Noetic, `ros-noetic-turtlesim`, and a keyboard controller node, `teleop-twist-keyboard`.
+Install the turtlesim package for ROS Noetic, `ros-noetic-turtlesim`, and the keyboard controller package `ros-noetic-teleop-twist-keyboard`.

 ```
-sudo apt install ros-noetic-turtlesim ros-noetic-teleop-twist-keyboard
+sudo apt install ros-noetic-turtlesim ros-noetic-teleop-twist-keyboard`
 ```

 The terminal will show if the installations were successful.
-It may indicate the packages were previously installed (turtlesim came with `ros-noetic-desktop-full`).
+It may indicate the packages were previously installed (`turtlesim` came with `ros-noetic-desktop-full`).

 ## Turtlesim Testdrive

-Now, test the newly installed simulator package.
+Test the newly installed simulator package.
 This exercise is simple, but the process is important.

 ### Step 1 - roscore